Independent Publishers Since 1975

 To celebrate Persea’s 50th Anniversary, we are proud to present However and Wherever We Are, a sampling of more than fifty poets essential to the press’s identity and signifying its successful quest to become a vital force in contemporary poetry, beginning at its founding in 1975.

-Among the poets are, Cameron Awkward-Rich, Paul Blackburn, Elizabeth Bradfield, Molly McCully Brown, Gabrielle Calvocoressi, Paul Celan, Mitchell L. H. Douglas, Sarah Gambito, Kimberly Grey, Ramon Guthrie, Nazim Hikmet, Cynthia Marie Hoffman, Marie Howe, Kimberly Johnson, Osip Mandelstam, Sandra Meek, Les Murray, Thylias Moss, Laura Riding, Patrick Rosal, Lisa Russ Spaar, Alexandra Teague.
+Among the poets are Cameron Awkward-Rich, Paul Blackburn, Elizabeth Bradfield, Molly McCully Brown, Gabrielle Calvocoressi, Paul Celan, Mitchell L. H. Douglas, Sarah Gambito, Kimberly Grey, Ramon Guthrie, Nazim Hikmet, Cynthia Marie Hoffman, Marie Howe, Kimberly Johnson, Osip Mandelstam, Sandra Meek, Les Murray, Thylias Moss, Laura Riding, Patrick Rosal, Lisa Russ Spaar, and Alexandra Teague.

 NeW & Forthcoming